Kava-Labs/kava-proxy-service/README.md

 ### Environment Variables

-Many aspects of the service are configurable via environment variables:
+Many aspects of the service are configurable via environment variables, for example:

 - `LOG_LEVEL` - controls the amount of logs produced by the service, defaults to `INFO`, supported values in order from most verbose to least verbose are:

+  - TRACE
   - DEBUG
   - INFO
   - ERROR